stevenjb5M/startup/README.md

 - Database: store the users cards and locations.
 Also stores at what locations users make purchases.
 - Websocket Data: Show the most popular card-location combos on a chart.
 Each time a user makes a purchase at a location it will add this to a chart.

+## CSS deliverable

+For this deliverable I properly styled the application into its final appearance.

+- [x] **Header, footer, and main content body** added main.css to every page.
+-Login page now has colors and it is aligned center.
+I also made the header pink and centered.
+Made the footer pink and centered as well.
+The main content of the main page has been styled.
+- [x] **Navigation elements** - All navigation buttons are pink with black text and a border radius.
+The navigation menu is on the bottom of the main page.
+- [x] **Responsive to window resizing** - My app looks great on all window sizes and devices.
+It should scale automatically.
+- [x] **Application elements** - Used good contrast and whitespace
+- [x] **Application text content** - Consistent fonts.
+- [x] **Application images** - Navigation buttons have icons that are svgs.